Foundation Damage and Repair

 • Extreme weather-flood overloads, connection failures to supporting diaphragm walls

-Repair alternatives and example case histories (residential, MSE walls and other structures)
+Repair alternatives and example case histories (residential, MSE and stone retaining walls)

 • Carbon fiber, crack repair, tiebacks, underpinning, MSE-sheet pile-secant-tangent walls